vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

 * Monitor status of CSE Server and clusters
 * Operate CSE as a service
 * Enable a given organization vdc for either Native or Enterprise PKS deployments.
-This command is necessary only when more than one K8s provider exists in the system

 The following show useful sample commands.